-He’s the Bad Boy of Chess.
-But Did He Cheat?
+He’s the bad boy of chess.
+But did he cheat?

 “It’s either the game of a genius,” he said on a podcast, “or something fishy.”

-An Online Version of Steroids It’s been 25 years since Deep Blue, a 1.4-ton computer programmed by IBM, defeated Kasparov, the reigning world champion, marking the first time a computer bested the most accomplished player on the planet.
+It’s been 25 years since Deep Blue, a 1.4-ton computer programmed by IBM, defeated Kasparov, the reigning world champion, marking the first time a computer bested the most accomplished player on the planet.

 Since then, computer chess programs — known collectively as “engines” — have slimmed down and now easily fit on smartphones.